capoBrandelli/ipyfiledrop/INSTALLATION.md

 # Installation Guide

-Install `jupyter-iframe-upload` from any project folder.
+Install `ipyfiledrop` from any project folder.

 ## Quick Install